poole/lanyon/_posts/2016-09-09-using-small-caps-in-uikit.md

 Here is a breakdown of the above code:

-1. Get an existing `UIFontDescriptor` from an existing font of our choice.
+1. Get an existing font descriptor from a font of our choice.
-2. Create a new `UIFontDescriptor` from the existing font by adding additional attributes via the `addingAttributes(_ attributes: [String:Any])` method.
+2. Create a new font descriptor adding additional attributes via the `addingAttributes(_ attributes: [String:Any])` method.
 3. Specify the additional font features we would like via the `UIFontDescriptorFeatureSettingsAttribute` attribute key.
-4. Create a new `UIFont` object with the new `UIFontDescriptor` and the original point size.
+4. Create a new font object with the new font descriptor and the original point size.

 The `UIFontDescriptorFeatureSettingsAttribute` attribute is in a bit of a weird structure however it's simple once you understand it.